bozeman42/prime-teamcw/README.md

 ## Getting Started

 - Download or clone this repository
-- (log in as admin) upload dataset, city, and property data CSVs.
-Templates can be downloaded from the site.
 - Get a [Mailchimp API key](http://developer.mailchimp.com/documentation/mailchimp/)
 - Get a [Google Maps API key](https://developers.google.com/maps/documentation/javascript/get-api-key)
 - copy the `example.env` file and rename to `.env` add your [Mailchimp API key](http://developer.mailchimp.com/documentation/mailchimp/)